bearsunday/bearsunday.github.io/manual/en/blog_create.md

 You have not specified the required parameters, a *400 Bad Request* response is returned.

-We can check what the required parameters are by using the `options` method.
+We can check what the required parameters are by using the `options` method. (@TODO options method does not show all method params now)

 ```
 $ php apps/Demo.Sandbox/bootstrap/contexts/api.php options 'app://self/blog/posts'